sahandmsh/self-correcting-qa-agent/README.md

 ### 3. Web Search Integration

+⚠️ Disclaimer
+This tool is provided for educational and research purposes only.
+It does not enforce robots.txt restrictions.
+Users are responsible for ensuring that their usage complies with the terms of service and robots.txt rules of any website they access.
+The author assumes no responsibility for misuse.

 ```
 Query → DuckDuckGo Search → Fetch Web Pages → Extract Content →
 Index in Temporary RAG Corpus → Retrieve & Generate